leadr-msu/leadr-msu.github.io/guides/wordpress.md

 <img style="border:1px solid black" class="center" src="img/wordpress/pages-posts.png" width="40%">

 <h2 id="blocks">Building Content with Blocks</h2>
 When working in either a page or a post, you will build your content with what Wordpress calls a visual editor.
 Essentially it is a page that you can add different types of blocks to in order to build a page or a post.
 There are text blocks, media blocks, and a whole bunch of other blocks that allow you to build a web page up.
 The best way to learn how to build a page with blocks is to start practicing with it.
-Our only reccomendation is to pay attention to block options, which are available directly over a block when you click on it, and to the right of the page where you can access block options for each block.
-For much more extensive information on particular blocks, check out the [WordPress documentatio on blocks](https://wordpress.com/support/wordpress-editor/blocks/)!
+Our only recommendation is to pay attention to block options, which are available directly over a block when you click on it, and to the right of the page where you can access block options for each block.
+For much more extensive information on particular blocks, check out the [WordPress documentation on blocks](https://wordpress.com/support/wordpress-editor/blocks/)!

 <img style="border:1px solid black" class="center" src="img/wordpress/blocks.png" width="80%">